Hardware Compliance: 101

 Let's say you want to build a product and get it certified.
 You need to follow a few steps as given below.

 1. Define Product: A manufacturer can sell one product for different type of buyers/industries like aviation, military, industrial companies, or household use cases.
 And there could be many types of products like medical equipment, fire protection, safety equipment, equipment for hazardous locations like oil & gas.
-Based on type of product and market you chose to go, there could be minimal or a lot of additional standards, testing, and costs for access to different markets.
+Based on type of product and market you chose to go, there could be minimal, or a lot of standards, testing, and costs for access to the markets you chose.
 Hence it is very important to define the product, specs, use cases, etc and then follow the step 2.

 2. Identify Markets: Decide where the product will be sold (US, EU, CA, etc.)